-The Bay Area Housing Finance Authority (BAHFA) is the region’s first housing finance agency, authorized through state legislation (AB 1487) in 2019.
-BAHFA is a joint effort of the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG), who have partnered with a wide array of community partners, experts, researchers, and consultants to build a business plan that will create a more equitable housing system in the Bay Area.
-BAHFA presents a historic opportunity to respond to the region’s crises of housing affordability and racial inequity.
+The Bay Area Housing Finance Authority (BAHFA) is the state’s first regional housing finance agency, authorized through state legislation (AB 1487) in 2019.
+BAHFA is a joint effort of the Metropolitan Transportation Commission (MTC)/the Association of Bay Area Governments (ABAG), who have partnered with a wide array of community partners, technical experts, and researchers to build a business plan that will create a more equitable housing system in the Bay Area.
+BAHFA presents a historic opportunity to respond to the region’s crises of housing affordability and social inequity.

-BAHFA will lead in providing new financing tools to the nine counties within the region and raising significant new housing revenue from a variety of sources, that could include a regional ballot measure, state or federal appropriations, as well as philanthropic and corporate contributions.
+BAHFA will lead in providing new financing tools to the region’s nine counties and raising significant new housing revenue from a variety of sources, that could include a regional ballot measure, state or federal appropriations, as well as philanthropic and corporate contributions.
 Specifically, BAHFA will raise and allocate funding for a variety of housing interventions across the Bay Area.

 - Protection: protect current residents from displacement and homelessness by ensuring that they have rights and resources to remain in their homes.